 MAUI

 The Hana Highway and Seven Sacred Pools are two of the most popular tourist attractions on the island.
 After crossing the outlet stream of the pools, hike up the jeep road 100 yards past the bridge.
-The road ascends along four of the seven pools with spectacular views down into the pools.
-The seventh pool is in a deep gorge below a 50 foot waterfall.
+The road ascends alongside four of the seven pools with spectacular views down into the pools.
+The seventh pool is in a deep gorge below a 50-foot waterfall.
 Cross the stream above the falls to see petroglyphs on the canyon wall.
-Return to the jeep road and turn onto the trail that goes into the woods.
+Return to the jeep road and turn onto the trail leading into the woods.
 There are many stream crossings and pools to swim in.
-Eventually Waimoku Falls are reached for another swim.
+Have another swim in the pool of Waimoku Falls.

 Charles Lindberg’s Grave

-His epitaph on a simple stone which quotes Psalms 139:9, reads:
+His epitaph on a simple stone quotes Psalms 139:9:

 “Charles A. Lindbergh”